MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-ipv4-function.md

 Returns a value indicating whether a specified IPv4 address appears in a text.

 IP address entrances in a text must be properly delimited with non-alphanumeric characters.
-For instance, properly delimited IP addresses are:
+For example, properly delimited IP addresses are:

  * "These requests came from: 192.168.1.1, 10.1.1.115 and 10.1.1.201"
  * "05:04:54 127.0.0.1 GET /favicon.ico 404"